Updated May 8, 2023

 Running Total by Pivot Table in Excel – Method #2

 We can find the running total by using Pivot Table as well.
-For this example, I am using slightly different data of daily sales tracker.
-Data is ranging from Jan to Dec.
+I use slightly different data from the daily sales tracker for this example.
+Data ranges from Jan to Dec.

 Let’s apply the pivot table to this data.
-Apply the pivot table date-wise as I have shown in the below image.
+First, apply the pivot table date-wise, as shown in the image below.

 - Go to Insert Tab and then click on the Pivot Table.

-- Under Grouping select Months as the option.
-Starting date and Ending date is automatically selected by the excel pivot table itself.
+- Under Grouping, select Months as the option.
+The Excel pivot table itself automatically selects starting date and the ending date.
 Click on OK to complete the process.

-- Now we have grouped all the dates into respective months and we have monthly total instead of day-wise total.
+- Now we have grouped all the dates into respective months and have a monthly total instead of a day-wise total.

 - Now right click on the column total and select Value Field Settings.

-- From the drop-down list select Running Total in and select Date as the Base Field and then click on Ok to complete the process.
+- From the drop-down list, select Running Total and select Date as the Base Field, and then click on Ok to complete the process.

 - We have a running total now.

 - The problem is we do not have a total sale column here.
-In order to show both running total and month-wise total add sales amount one more time to the VALUES.
+So, to show both the running and month-wise total, add the sales amount again to the VALUES.

-Ok, now we have both total sums as well as Running total in place.
+Now we have both total sums and the Running total in place.

 Excel does not stop there only.
-We can add a running total percentage as well.
-In order to add % running total add one more time amt column to VALUES.
+We can add a total running percentage as well.
+To add the % running total, add one more time amt column to Values.